nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 is maintained, by rate limiting traffic below the actual throughput of a circuit.
-For optimal results, this queue must very rarely drain to empty, and yet it must also be drained fast enough to avoid tremendous queue overhead in fast Tor relays, which carry tens of thousands of circuits simultaneously (and in multi-instance Tor relays, hundreds of thousands of circuits, on the same machine).
+For optimal results, this queue must very rarely drain to empty, and yet it must also be drained fast enough to avoid tremendous queue overhead in fast Tor relays, which carry hundreds of thousands of circuits simultaneously.

 Unfortunately, Tor's end-to-end flow control is not congestion control.
 Its window sizes are currently fixed.
 This means there is no signal when queuing